Melt inclusion: Scanning Electron Microscopy (SEM)

 Scanning electron microscopy is a useful tool to employ before any of the above analyses that may result in loss of the original material since it can be used to check for daughter minerals or vapor bubbles and help determine the best technique that should be chosen for melt inclusion analysis.

 Electron Microprobe Analysis (EPMA)

 Electron microprobe analysis is ubiquitous in the analysis of major and minor elements in melt inclusions and provide oxide concentrations used in determining parental magma types of the melt inclusions and phenocryst hosts.
+Compositional information is useful in determining the extent of post-entrapment crystallization or melting.

 X-ray microtomography

 Melt inclusions have been imaged in three dimensions using X-ray microtomography.
 This method can be used to determine the dimensions of different phases present in melt inclusions more precisely than by using visible light microscopy.

 Interpretation

 Volatile Concentrations

 Melt inclusions can be used to determine the composition, compositional evolution and volatile components of magmas that existed in the history of magma systems.
 This is because melt inclusions act as a tiny pressure vessel that isolates and preserves the ambient melt surrounding the crystal before they are modified by later processes, such as post-entrapment crystallization.
-Given that melt inclusions form at varying pressures (P) and temperatures (T), they can also provide important information about the entrapping conditions (P-T) at depth and their volatile contents (H_{2}O, CO_{2}, S, Cl and F) that drive volcanic eruptions.
+Given that melt inclusions form at varying pressures (P) and temperatures (T), they can also provide important information about the entrapping conditions (P-T) at depth and their volatile contents (H_{2}O, CO_{2}, S, Cl, and F) that drive volcanic eruptions.